storacha/piri/docs/guides/piri-server.md

 **Expected Output:**

-💡Note: Step 3 `Setting up proof set` can take up to 5 minuets to complete.
+💡Note: Step 3 `Setting up proof set` can take up to 5 minutes to complete.

 ```bash
 🚀 Initializing your Piri node in the Storacha network...